barbarysoftware/npm-problem/README.md

 1. Install all npm dependencies
 2. Run `npm run convert-board-css`

-This makes a copy the file `./css/board.css` called `./css/embedded-board.css` with all rem measurements changed to px
+This copies the file `./css/board.css` to `./css/embedded-board.css` with all rem measurements changed to px

 ## The problem